 HOW IS REFORMER PILATES DIFFERENT FROM MAT PILATES?

-However, the machine can also be used within a rehabilitation setting in Clinical Pilates sessions, with exercises tailored to your injury or movement inefficiencies.
+However, the machine can also be used in a rehabilitation setting in Clinical Pilates sessions, with exercises tailored to individual injuries or movement inefficiencies.

 ARE REFORMER CLASSES RIGHT FOR YOU?

-If you want a complete workout that will strengthen and tone from top to toe and improve your posture, fitness and flexibility, Reformer Pilates is for you.
+If you want a complete workout that will strengthen your tone from top to toe and improve your posture, fitness, and flexibility, Reformer Pilates is for you.

 Taught in the correct environment by a qualified Pilates teacher, Reformer Pilates can benefit all bodies.
-Low impact and ideal for both injury rehabilitation and prehab, it helps individuals of all ages and physical fitness levels enjoy a fun, challenging and rewarding movement practice.
+Low-impact and ideal for injury rehabilitation and prehab, it helps individuals of all ages and physical fitness levels enjoy a fun, challenging, and rewarding movement practice.

 Depending on the exercise, the moving carriage and springs can provide both assistance and resistance.
 Because of this versatility, Pilates Reformer machines can equally facilitate a novice or advanced practitioner.